adjust/adjust_signature_sdk/README.md

 # Adjust Signature V3

 This is the [Adjust](https://adjust.com)™ Signature V3 plugin.

 ## Integration & Testing

-The product is currently in Closed Beta.
-To express interest, contact Adjust's support.
+The product is currently in Beta.
+Contact Adjust's support to participate.